Search for a Postgraduate Degrees by Research.

 Students entering the course on accelerated entry are granted advanced standing for the coursework component of the PhD and commence directly into the thesis component.

-- Evidence of advanced knowledge in an area relevant to the PhD topic;
+a. evidence of advanced knowledge in an area relevant to the PhD topic:

-- A minimum of four years study at Australian degree level in a relevant area (e.g. four year bachelor degree or bachelor degree plus coursework masters);
+b. a minimum of four years study at Australian degree level in a relevant area (e.g. four year bachelor degree or bachelor degree plus coursework masters);

-- Evidence of the capability to undertake complex thinking and problem solving; and
+c. evidence of the capability to undertake complex thinking and problem solving: and

-- Have a degree of bachelor with 1st or upper 2nd class honours awarded by an Australian university or other recognised higher education institution and provide evidence of research training and aptitude for research; or
+e. a degree of bachelor with first or upper second class honours awarded by an Australian university or other recognised higher education institution and evidence of research training and aptitude for research: or

-- Hold an award or have completed work that has first or upper second class honours equivalence (as set out in Schedule Five of the Admission to Higher Degree by Research Courses Policy) and evidence of significant research ability and professional performance.
+f. an award or the completion of work that has first or upper second class honours equivalence (as set out in Schedule Five of the Admission to Higher Degree by Research Courses Policy) and evidence of significant research ability and professional performance.

 2014 PhD Commencement Dates